CBD for proctitis

 Application steps:

-- Wash hands and use disposable gloves if necessary
+- Wash hands and if necessary, use disposable gloves

 - Remove the suppository from the foil